Sunday, April 29, 2007

 Between 1223 and 1229, activity is intense, the Cathar castles in Cabaret and will be besieged in vain a second time in 1227.
 It was not until 1229 to attend the final surrender of these strongholds and see the latest on the Perfect refugees Site flee to join the Pays de Sault.

+After the crusade, King of France recover possession of the lords, shaved the village and castles.
+He rebuilt it on the ridge, including adding a fourth round: Tour Régine.
 At the end of the sixteenth century, during the Wars of Religion, Cabaret is an important platform for Protestants who TREAT for firearms.
 They were dislodged in 1591 by troops of Marshal Joyeuse.

 During the revolution, the castles of Lastours are permanently abandoned.
 They are classified as Historical Monuments 1905.